Day 24 – Thursday, February 19, 2026

 The desert has its own river

-Quite a surprise came: I had massive tailwind - it was pushing me up like cazy.
+Quite a surprise came: I had massive tailwind — it was pushing me up like crazy.
 One mile followed the next, while the altitude kept increasing steadily.
 By around 6 pm, a quarter of the distance was behind me.
 Heck, maybe I'll just ride through the evening?
 There would be a strong incline ahead, but then a huge downhill section would come.

 There was a windpark and I thought of Trump’s recent remark that wind energy is for stupid people.
 He for sure would know.